6PR: History

 Radio in Australia was just twelve years old when 6PR commenced broadcasting on 14 October 1931.
 6PR was founded by Electrical and Music warehouse company Nicholson's Limited, which operated the station from a studio above its music showroom at 86 Barrack Street.
 The signal was broadcast from the Applecross Wireless Station.
 In October 1939 its first relay station 6TZ came on air at Waterloo, 108 miles from Perth, using overhead landlines.
 This station had to generate its own power, so the on-site technicians had to be familiar with diesel power generating plants.

-During World War II 6PR set up a triple diversity receiving station at the home of George Moss, its only studio technician at Mount Lawley.
+During World War II, 6PR set up a triple diversity receiving station at the home of George Moss, its only studio technician at Mount Lawley.
 This was to receive the BBC Radio nine o'clock news from London.
-George would record this via a landline to the studio on to an acetate disk for replay first on 6PR and then it was taken by bike to 6WF for rebroadcast on the ABC at 9.30pm.
+George would record this via a landline to the studio on to an acetate disk for replay first on 6PR and then it was taken by bike to 6WF for rebroadcast on the ABC at 9.30 pm.
 After World War II, AWA's first Broadcast Transmitter was installed at Collie with 6CI relaying the 6PR programme.
-In 1955 new studios opened at 340 Hay Street East with three studios.
+In 1955, new studios opened at 340 Hay Street East with three studios.
 This enabled the station to programme the country radio stations separately.

-In June 1960 6TZ-CI began broadcasting from a Studio built at back the Nicholson's Shop in Bunbury, Local programming was from 6.00 AM until 2:00 PM weekdays and 6PR's programmes for the duration of the weekend.
+In June 1960, 6TZ-CI began broadcasting from a Studio built at back the Nicholson's Shop in Bunbury, Local programming was from 6 am until 2 pm weekdays and 6PR's programmes for the duration of the weekend.
 In 1963 the Victorian Broadcasting Network purchased Nicholson's and Nicholson's Broadcasting Services, selling off the electrical and Music Warehouse divisions of the organisation to Vox Adeon.
 The broadcasting business was retained and operated under the name Nicholson's Broadcasting Service Pty Ltd.

-340 Hay St
+340 Hay Street

 Throughout the 1960s 6PR was consistently the top rating station in Perth with personalities including Garry Meadows, Barry Martin, Gordon O'Byrne and Trevor Smith but lost its dominance in 1972.
 The image of the station changed from rock n roll to beautiful music with the "Gentle on Your Mind" promotion in 1973.
 This boosted 6PR's ratings to a consistent number two with a number one position on several occasions.

 In 1977 an agreement was made with the TAB by the station's owners to broadcast races in conjunction with a personality/sport format.
 In the early eighties the station commenced a more comprehensive news and current affairs format with the introduction of regular programs by Howard Sattler, Bob Maumill and Graham Mabury, which proved extremely popular with listeners.